-Jon Arnold is a candidate for the Doctor of Musical Arts degree in choral music at the University of Illinois, studying under Dr. Andrew Megill.
+Jon holds Doctor of Musical Arts degree in choral music from the University of Illinois, where he studied with Dr. Andrew Megill.
 His dissertation focuses on the Florilegium Portense by Erhard Bodenschatz and includes fourteen editions of motets from the anthology.
 At UIUC, he was the assistant conductor of the Women’s Glee Club under the guidance of Dr. Andrea Solya, taught beginning conducting, and conducted the University Chorus– a 40‑voice mixed ensemble of singers from across the university.
 During his tenure at Illinois, Jon was also the Director of Music at Grace Lutheran Church in Champaign, where conducted the chancel choir and handbell choir.

 Jon hails from Atlanta, Georgia, where he had an active and diverse career in music.
 From 2012 to 2017, he conducted the Lanier Chamber Singers, a community-choir with a strong performance history based in Gainesville, GA.
 In his first season with LCS, the choir was invited to perform at the Emory Community Choral Festival and was featured at the summer convention of the Georgia American Choral Directors Association at Spivey Hall.
 Beginning in 2011, he became the conductor of the Meridian Women’s Chorus in Athens, GA, which strives to provide a high-quality choral music outlet for women in the community.
 He also served as the Music Director at Cross of Life Lutheran Church in Roswell, where he conducted the chancel choir, handbell choir, and served as keyboardist in the contemporary worship ensemble.